• Skip to Information Toolbar

 Mary Dennis School Psychologist

 2. How does your SST utilize school-wide data to identify trends and groups of students who need support?
-Via Educator Handbook/Attendance Data/Early Warning System/Risk Indicators/Panorama Student surveys.
+Via Focus/Attendance Data/Early Warning System/Risk Indicators/Panorama Student surveys.

 3. How does your SST utilize the Student Support Process (flowchart and forms) to identify students and groups of students who need extra support or interventions?
 Grade Level Referrals and Pink forms